boseji/BookOfGists/ubuntu-ssh-secure-201711.md

 ...

-# Changing the Default SSH Port helps to make a more secure - Its more like a no-brainer, but make sure to remeber.
+# Changing the Default SSH Port helps to make a more secure - Its more like a no-brainier, but make sure to remember.
 Port 1221

 ...